bertrandmartinez/plot_cross_sections/README.md

 Here are the steps to use this project:

-1. Identify the article you are interested in and go to folder
+1. Identify the article and figure you are interested in
-2. Identify the figure you would like to reproduce and open the notebook (called figure_x.ipynb)
+2. Navigate in the folders and notebooks
 3. Run the notebook and observe the result
 4. Feel free to change the physical parameters